 In 2009, the District received a Hazard Mitigation Grant to help purchase 14 properties in the King Lake area in western Douglas County.
-These buy-outs, along with the demolition of the residences were completed in 2012.
+Purchase of three properties, along with the demolition of the residences was completed in 2012.
 With flooding that occurred in June, 2010, there has been renewed interest in additional buy-outs in the King Lake area.
 The District submitted a Hazard Mitigation Grant application in 2011 for the purchase of additional structures in this area.
+The Hazard Mitigation Grant application was approved in 2012.
+It is anticipated that these buy-outs will be complete in 2015.

 With the Missouri River flooding in 2011, there has been renewed interest in buy-outs along the Missouri River.
 In 2012, the District entered into an agreement with Sarpy County and the City of Bellevue to purchase 38 properties in the Elbow Bend and Iske Place neighborhoods.
 In 2012, a Hazard Mitigation Grant application was submitted to FEMA, and an application for Nebraska Environmental Trust assistance was also submitted.
+In 2013, both the Hazard Mitigation Grant application and the Nebraska Environmental Trust Fund application were approved.
+It is anticipated that these buy-outs will be complete in 2015.